Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UdJROx6rvdg.md

 ### Transcript

-> teleporters which can teleport you but requires insane amount of energy to use and use some form of legume element as a resource wouldn't be funny if every time you use the teleporter your factory work it comes at a cost yeah balancing very nice yeah i mean i mean request on the qa side teleporter would be pretty sweet i guess
+> teleporters which can teleport you but requires insane amount of energy to use and use some form of legume element as a resource wouldn't be funny if every time you use the teleporter your factory work it comes at a cost yeah balancing very nice yeah I mean I mean request on the qa side teleporter would be pretty sweet I guess